mjanowiecki/metadata-editing-python/README.md

 **getValueCountsForEachColumnInSheets.py**<br>Counts how many values are found in each column of spreadsheets in a directory.
 This count information is then added by handle (or filename) to a new CSV.

-**mergeMultipleSheetsOnIdentifier.py**<br>Merges multiple spreadsheets in a directory on an identifier column found in all of the sheets.
+**mergeMultipleSheetsOnIdentifier.py**<br>Merges multiple spreadsheets in a directory on an identifier column found in all the sheets.

 ## reformat-values

 **addPrefixToIdentifiers.py**<br>Adds a string prefix to an identifier column.

-**convertToETDF.py**<br>Converts a wide variety of date formats to ETDF using regular expressions.
+**convertToETDF.py**<br>Converts a wide variety of date formats to EDTF using regular expressions.

 **createFileNameFromCallNum.py**<br>Creates a unique filename based on an item's call number.